germanmgarcia/devops-autoscaling-ec2/README.md

 - **Test**: Run integration tests to validate the application.
 - **Security**: Run SonarQube for vulnerabilities in the application.
 - **Build**: Compile the code, create a tag, create the docker image, and save the docker image in a registry.
-- **Deploy**: Validate that the application is working with a smoke test, download the image docker from registry and deploy the application to AWS using AWS GitHub Actions.
+- **Deploy**: Validate that the application is working with a smoke test, download the image docker from registry and deploy the application to AWS.
-- **Monitor**: This is not part of a pipeline, but use a monitoring tool to validate that the application is working like DataDog or New Relic.
+- **Monitor**: This is not part of a pipeline, but use a monitoring tool to validate that the application is working like DataDog or New Relic sending an alert to communication channel.

 ### Integration Points with AWS Services
-- **GitHub Actions**: Source control for the application code.
+- **GitHub**: Source control for the application code.
 - **GitHub Actions**: Building and testing the application.
 - **GitHub Actions**: Deploying the application to EC2 instances.
 - **Terraform or CDK**: Managing infrastructure as code.